explodatedfaces/Phasmophobia-Update-Bot/README.md

 4. After building create a text file called "token.txt" in the same directory as the executable
 5. Put your token code from step 3 into this text file
 6. Create a text file called "timestamp.txt" in the same directory as the executable
-7. Put an epoch timestamp into the updatetime file.
+7. Put an epoch timestamp into the timestamp file.
 Below is an example:
 >1664276400